 Adding Varjo XR support to a Unity project

-In the Unity toolbar, select Window -> Package Manager.
+From the Unity main menu, select Window > Package Manager.

-In the Project Settings dialog, select the XR Plugin Management tab and select the checkbox for Varjo in the Plug-in Providers list.
+In the Project Settings dialog, select the XR Plugin Management tab and check Varjo in the Plug-in Providers list.

 The Varjo XR plugin is now enabled in your project.
 You can modify the plugin settings in the Project Settings dialog under the XR Plug-in Management tab and Varjo.

-Additional Unity XR-related configuration options can be found in the official Unity documentation: Configuring your Unity Project for XR.
+Additional configuration options and information on migrating an existing Unity project can be found in the official Unity documentation: Configuring your Unity Project for XR.